 Should you take microeconomics or macroeconomics first?

-However, some would argue that you can understand the principles of economics better if you see them in practice first – as in, first you must study the financial system in order to make any sense of economics as a topic.
-These people would argue that it can be helpful to study macroeconomics before microeconomics.
+Taking into account all of the above, most economics students are better off studying microeconomics first, and then progressing on to macroeconomics.
+That way, the principles of economics can be learned on an individual level, before being applied to the wider society and world.
+However, some would argue the principles of economics are better understood if first seen in practice – as in, first one must understand the financial system in order to make any sense of economics as a topic.
+These people would argue it can be helpful to study macroeconomics before microeconomics.

-You might even find that your university roles both subjects into one unit such as an Introduction to Economics course.
+Helpfully, you might find your university roles both subjects into one unit such as an Introduction to Economics course.
 Any of these options will allow you to learn what you need to progress in your economics studies, but in general, most students will opt to begin with studying microeconomics first.

 A final point would be that microeconomics is generally more mathematical and macroeconomics less so.
 However, there will maths involved in macroeconomics, meaning having the mathematical foundation from microeconomics may be useful.
 In the end, if you're planning on taking both it may be worth studying macroeconomics initially.
 However, if you're only planning on taking one of the two, pick whichever you find more interesting.